project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/51-dan-kittredge-food-as-medicine-making-farmers-focus-on-nutrient-dense-food.md

 ---
-title: 51 Dan Kittredge, food as medicine, making farmers focus on nutrient dense food
+title: 51 Dan Kittredge Food As Medicine Making Farmers Focus On Nutrient Dense Food
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-05-28)